Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: PRACTICAL RES FOR NOISY OFFLINE STATE OUTPUT MEASUREMENTS

-In this section, we introduce the data-driven MHE scheme for the case where the offline collected states and outputs are noise-free.
-Given an estimation horizon $L$ in $\mathbb{I}_{> 0 }$, at each time $t \geq L$, solve
+In this section, we introduce the robust data-driven MHE scheme.
+Given an estimation horizon $L$ in $\mathbb{I}_{> 0 }$, at each time\footnote{For $t<L$, replace each $L$ in (\ref{MHE_noisy}) by $t$, i.e., take all available measurements into account.} $t \geq L$, solve

-We denote the online measured inputs and outputs from time $t-L$ up to time $t-1$ by $u_{[t-L,t-1]} $ and $\tilde{y}_{[t-L,t-1]}$, respectively.
-The estimated state sequence from time $t-L$ up to time $t$, estimated at time $t$, is denoted by $\bar{x}_{[-L,0]}(t) \coloneqq [\bar{x}(t-L|t)^\top, \dots, \bar{x}(t|t)^\top ]^\top$.
-Similarly, the estimated fitting error from time $t-L$ up to time $t-1$, estimated at time $t$, is written as $ \sigma_{[-L,-1]}^y(t)$.
-Note that the estimated states $\bar{x}_{[-L ,0]}(t)$ and the estimated measurement noise $\sigma_{[-L,-1]}^y(t)$ (together with $\alpha(t)$) are decision variables of problem (\ref{MHE_nom}).
-The left-hand side of (\ref{System_Dynamics_nom}) contains the Hankel matrices (of depth $L$ or $L+1$) of the offline collected inputs, outputs, and states.
-The superscript $d$ stands for offline collected data.
-The optimizers of problem (\ref{MHE_nom}) are denoted by $\hat{x}_{[-L,0]}(t)$, $\hat{\sigma}^y_{[-L,-1]}(t)$, and $\hat{\alpha}(t)$.
-Finally, we define the state estimate at time $t$ by $\hat{x}(t) \coloneqq \hat{x}(t|t)$, corresponding to the last element of the optimal sequence $\hat{x}_{[-L,0]}(t)$.
-As usual in MHE \cite{Mueller2017,Allan2019}, we can incorporate knowledge about the estimated state sequence in form of state constraints, compare (\ref{state_constraint_nom}).
+We denote the online measured inputs and outputs from time~$t-L$ up to time $t-1$ by $u_{[t-L,t-1]} $ and $\tilde{y}_{[t-L,t-1]}$, respectively.
+The estimated state sequence from time $t-L$ up to time $t$, estimated at time~$t$, is denoted by $\overline{x}_{[-L,0]}(t) \coloneqq [\overline{x}(t-L|t)^\top, \dots, \overline{x}(t|t)^\top ]^\top$.
+Similarly, the estimated fitting error from time $t-L$ up to time~$t-1$, estimated at time~$t$, is written as $ \sigma_{[-L,-1]}^y(t)$.
+We introduce the fitting error $\sigma^y_{[-L,-1]}(t)$ in the optimization problem since the noisy online output measurements $\tilde{y}$ might not be in the span of the offline collected outputs $y^d$ (similar to data-driven MPC, where the future predicted outputs might not be in the span of the offline collected noisy data \cite{Coulson2019,Berberich2020_MPC}).
+Since the offline collected state data is also noisy, we consider a slack variable $\sigma^x$ in the last block row of (\ref{System_Dynamics_noisy}).
+Without $\sigma^x$, we cannot necessarily guarantee that the estimated state sequence respects the constraints (\ref{state_constraint_noisy}).
+The left-hand side of (\ref{System_Dynamics_noisy}) contains the Hankel matrices (of depth $L$ or $L+1$) of the offline collected inputs, outputs, and states.
+The variable $u^d$ stands for the offline collected input data and $\mathbb{X}$ for the state constraint set.
+As usual in MHE \cite{Mueller2017,Allan2019}, we can incorporate knowledge about the estimated state sequence in form of state constraints in order to improve the estimation performance, compare (\ref{state_constraint_noisy}).
 These constraints are usually inherently satisfied by the system states such as, e.g., nonnegativity constraints of concentrations in a chemical reactor or serum hormone concentrations.

-We introduce the fitting error $\sigma^y_{[-L,-1]}(t)$ in the optimization problem since the noisy online output measurements $\tilde{y}$ might not be in the span of the noise-free, offline collected outputs $y^d$ (similar to data-driven MPC, where the future predicted outputs might not be in the span of the offline collected data \cite{Coulson2019,Berberich2020_MPC}).
-This fitting error is incorporated in the cost function (\ref{MHE_cost_nom}), so that the difference between the online measured outputs and the reconstructed outputs remains small.
-The stage costs $\ell_k$ are defined as
+In the cost function~(\ref{MHE_noisy_cost}), we consider four terms.
+First, the prior weighting, which is defined as